makersmansion/makersmansion/src/weekly/2022/week-26/index.md

 **🏀 Value is a moving target, the wise thing to do is to recalibrate often**

 I recalibrated my compass and I found a job, a job that was great until it wasn't, that company went bankrupt 6 months later 🤦‍♂️ (watch your runway!).
 So.. you recalibrate again - it was there where I've met my soon-to-be technical co-founder for the next 5 years and 2 companies.
 We stepped together in this amazing journey called startup life and launched our first product later that year, the world's first [captcha advertising network](https://mobile.twitter.com/adcaptcher/status/4402484218).
-And here's where the story begins to get really crazy, I will leave it for a future weekly.
+And here's where the story begins to get really crazy - I will leave it for a future weekly.
 Hit that SUBSCRIBE button 🔔

 Startups call this 'finding product/market fit', it's a fancy name for an exciting adventure to understand the market you're in, what's valuable for your customers and execute on it.